sgmurphy/wordpress-plugins/3d-flipbook-dflip-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 PDF Flipbook, 3D Flipbook for WordPress.
-Create realistic 3D flipbooks using PDFs or Images and engage your readers.
-Just add the link and flipbook is ready to flip.
+Create realistic 3D flipbooks using PDFs or Images.
+Easy to use PDF embed and pdf viewer flipbook.

 == Description ==

 *When impression matters, don’t settle with Flat PDFs!
 DearFlip is an easy to use 3D flipbook WordPress plugin for every website and PDF.
 It's the simplest way to create a flipbook in WordPress - 3D flipbook, 2D flipbook, image flipbook, pdf flipbook, portfolio flipbook.
 All you need to add is the PDF link and your PDF will come alive as a realistic 3D Flipbook.
 BRING LIFE TO YOUR PDFs!*

-DearFlip is a stunning 3D flipbook alternative for your flat lifeless PDFs.
+DearFlip is a stunning 3D flipbook alternative for your flat lifeless PDF viewer.
 DearFlip's easy post structure makes it easy to create a flipbook inside WordPress.
 Create a 3D flipbook, make your PDFs interactive and generate more customer attention.

 >Important Notice: DearFlip (also known as dFlip) is now sold on [dearflip.com](https://dearflip.com/go/wp-lite-full-version) instead of CodeCanyon.net